hacksanuj/Python-Random-Codes/README.md

 👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬👨‍💻🧬
 # Python Random Code

-This repo contains Python program/code which i made in free time.
-You can check them and see through this codes.
+This repo contains Python program/code which I made in free time.
+You can check them and see through these codes.

 ## Tuple Program/Codes 👨‍💻👩‍💻